Landscape

 Past escarpment

-It was easy to forget how dramatic the landscape could be
+It was easy to forget how dramatic the terrain could be

 The way out was not easy